dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 ```

 ![w:600](differencedACF.png)
-Differencing our data reduces the amount of structure that remains in the ACF.
+Differencing our data can reduce the amount of structure that remains in the ACF.